Redondo Beach, California: Economy

-Beach volleyball is another aspect of Redondo Beach's lifestyle.
-Professional tournaments managed by the AVP take place in neighboring Hermosa and Manhattan Beach.
-Redondo Beach is home to gold medalist Kerri Walsh and AVP Pro Casey Jennings.

 Government

 Local government

 Redondo Beach's City Council elections are held on the first Tuesday after the first Monday in March of odd-numbered years after the City Attorney notified California's Secretary of State of not moving both its City Council and Board of Education elections to a statewide primary or general election starting in 2018.
 The elections are all-mail instead of in-person.

 The current mayor and council members are: